Fred Astaire: Influence on popular song

 Although he possessed a light voice, he was admired for his lyricism, diction, and phrasing—the grace and elegance so prized in his dancing seemed to be reflected in his singing, a capacity for synthesis which led Burton Lane to describe him as "the world's greatest musical performer".
 Irving Berlin considered Astaire the equal of any male interpreter of his songs—"as good as Jolson, Crosby or Sinatra, not necessarily because of his voice, but for his conception of projecting a song."
-Jerome Kern considered him the supreme male interpreter of his songs and Cole Porter and Johnny Mercer also admired his unique treatment of their work.
-And while George Gershwin was somewhat critical of Astaire's singing abilities, he wrote many of his most memorable songs for him.
+Jerome Kern considered him the supreme male interpreter of his songs.And while George Gershwin was somewhat critical of Astaire's singing abilities, he wrote many of his most memorable songs for him.
 In his heyday, Astaire was referenced in lyrics of songwriters Cole Porter, Lorenz Hart and Eric Maschwitz and continues to inspire modern songwriters.

 Astaire was a songwriter, with "I'm Building Up to an Awful Letdown" (written with lyricist Johnny Mercer) reaching number four in the Hit parade of 1936.
 He recorded his own "It's Just Like Taking Candy from a Baby" with Benny Goodman in 1940 and nurtured a lifelong ambition to be a successful popular song composer.

 In 1952, Astaire recorded The Astaire Story, a four-volume album with a quintet led by Oscar Peterson.
 The album, produced by Norman Granz, provided a musical overview of Astaire's career.
 The Astaire Story later won the Grammy Hall of Fame Award in 1999, a special Grammy award to honor recordings that are at least twenty-five years old and that have "qualitative or historical significance".